-OCCUPATIONAL EXPOSURE means reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious material that may result from the performance of an employee's duties.
+OCCUPATIONAL EXPOSURE means reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious material that may result from theperformance of an employee's duties.

-(OPIM) OTHER POTENTIALLY INFECTIONS MATERIALS include:
+OTHER POTENTIALLY INFECTIONS MATERIALS:

-- Saliva - Semen - Vaginal secretions - Cerebrospinal fluid surrounds the brain and spinal cord - Synovial fluid found in joints (knees, elbows, etc.) - Pleural fluid surrounds the lungs - Pericardial fluid surrounds the heart - Peritoneal fluid surrounds the abdominal organs - Amniotic fluid surrounds a fetus - Any fluid or solid that is visibly contaminated with blood - All body fluids in situations where it is difficult or impossible to differentiate between body fluids. - Any "unfixed" tissue or organ (other than intact skin) from a human (living or dead) such as an amputated finger or limb. - HIV or HBV containing cells, tissue cultures, or experimental animal used for HBV/HIV testing.
+- Saliva - Semen - Vaginal secretions - Cerebrospinal fluid surrounds the brain and spinal cord - Synovial fluid found in joints (knees, elbows, etc.) - Pleural fluid surrounds the lungs - Pericardial fluid surrounds the heart - Peritoneal fluid surrounds the abdominal organs - Amniotic fluid surrounds a fetus - Any fluid or solid that is visibly contaminated with blood - All body fluids in situations where it is difficult or impossible to differentiate betweenbody fluids. - Any "unfixed" tissue or organ (other than intact skin) from a human (living or dead) such as an amputated finger or limb. - HIV or HBV containing cells, tissue cultures, or experimental animal used for HBV/HIV testing.

-PARENTERAL means piercing mucous membranes or the skin barrier through such events as needle-sticks, human bites, cuts, and abrasions.
+PARENTERAL means piercing mucous membranes or the skin barrier through such events asneedle-sticks, human bites, cuts, and abrasions.

-PERSONAL PROTECTIVE EQUIPMENT (PPE) is specialized clothing or equipment worn by an employee for protection against a hazard.
-General work clothes (e.g., uniforms, pants, shirts or blouses) not intended to function as protection against a hazard is not considered to be personal protective equipment.
+PERSONAL PROTECTIVE EQUIPMENT(PPE) is specialized clothing or equipment worn by an employee for protection against a hazard.
+General work clothes (e.g., uniforms, pants, shirts orblouses) not intended to function as protection against a hazard is not considered to be personal protective equipment.

-REGULATED WASTE means liquid or semi-liquid blood or other potentially infectious materials; contaminated items that would release blood or other potentially infectious material in a liquid or semi-liquid state if compressed; items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling; contaminated sharps; and pathological and microbiological waste containing blood or other potentially infections materials.
+REGULATED WASTE means liquid or semi-liquid blood or OPIM; contaminated items that would release blood or OPIM in a liquid or semi-liquid state if compressed; items that are caked with dried blood or OPIM and are capable of releasing these materials during handling; contaminatedsharps; and pathological and microbiological waste containing blood or OPIM.

-SOURCE INDIVIDUAL means any individual, living or dead, whose blood or other potentially infectious materials may be a source of occupational exposure to the employee.
-Examples include, but are not limited to, hospital and clinical patients, clients in institutions for the developmentally disabled; trauma victims, clients of drug and alcohol treatment facilities; residents of hospices and nursing homes; human remains; and individuals who donate or sell blood or blood components.
+SOURCE INDIVIDUAL means any individual, living or dead, whose blood or OPIM may be a source of occupational exposure to the employee.
+Examples include, hospital and clinical patients, clients in institutions for the developmentally disabled; trauma victims, clients of drug and alcohol treatment facilities; residents of hospices and nursing homes; human remains; and individuals who donate or sellblood or blood components.